Evaluating New Sapience

 Established due-diligence principles require that a new technology be assessed by independent experts – but the only experts in truly innovative tech are its inventors.
 Thus, potential investors have a choice, wait until the new technology has proven itself in the market, when the return on investments will be orders of magnitude lower since most of the risk has been taken away or to dig in, discern how it works and make their own assessments as to the risk that the new technology will make it to market.

 Today vast resources are being invested in a number of established technologies collectively described as Artificial Intelligence.
 While substantial progress has been made in training artificial neural networks to recognize the kind of patterns in large datasets needed for applications like voice recognition and self-driving cars – Artificial General intelligence — the kind that actually comprehends human language and can comprehend knowledge is believed to be decades away.

-We believe our Modeled Intelligence technology, based on a unique set of innovations, contrarian to the mainstream, has the potential to achieve that long-sought dream in just a few years.
+We believe our CKM technology, based on a unique set of innovations, contrarian to the mainstream, has the potential to achieve that long-sought dream in just a few years.
 Our current technology is poised to achieve a step function in language comprehension, one highly disruptive to all current applications that have language interfaces, even sooner.

 Given the challenges of assessing something truly new, how should a potential investor proceed?
 Here are some questions to ask:

 Q: How is it a small group of individuals could succeed in solving such a difficult problem when the vast resources of the big tech companies, government labs, and universities have not?